Asian-Style Orange Chicken Roasted Under a Brick

 Using poultry shears, cut along sides of chicken backbone; remove.
 Add chicken to bag; seal.
 Refrigerate, turning occasionally, at least 2 hours or up to 12.

 Remove skillet from oven.
 Pour a small amount of water into skillet; swirl to help loosen skin from bottom, if needed.
 Turn chicken over.
-Baste with pan juices; roast until an instant-read thermometer inserted into thickest part of thigh registers 165 degrees Fahrenheit, juices run clear, and skin is crisp, about 5-10 minutes more.
+Baste with pan juices; roast until an instant-read thermometer inserted into thickest part of thigh registers 165 degrees, juices run clear, and skin is crisp, about 5-10 minutes more.

 Let chicken stand 10 minutes.
 Just before carving chicken, squeeze juice from remaining orange over it.
 Carve chicken into at least 6 pieces, cut breasts in half.